johanmodin/poe-timeless-jewel-multitool/README.md

 Additionally, the bot may be set up to receive jewels through trade from players whispering to it by uncommenting the commented lines in the loop method in bot/bot.py.
 However, as a single jewel takes roughly 5 minutes to analyze, a full inventory of jewels would have the trader waiting 5 hours for his jewels back.
 Thus, this feature is not activated by default.
 Instead, the bot will by default solely analyze the jewels in the character's inventory.

+The bot does not store information on how the key stones are transformed.

 #### Site
 A (very) simple site for searching through the database of jewels for specific mods is available in the site folder.
 It is run with `python3 server.py`.